London neighbourhoods

 • Dishoom King’s Cross.
 I’m not sure why there is so much hype about this North Indian restaurant chain, but this specific location is truly special - a warehouse where goods and spices arrived from Bombay in the 1930s.

-• Merkato - Ethiopian.
-Loads of vegan options.
+• Merkato - Ethiopian food (many vegan options).

 Architecture:

-• This area has a lot of remarkable modern buildings: Richard Rogers’ inside-out Lloyd’s building, The Broadgate Tower (a raft building above rail tracks), 120 Fenchurch street (see huge screens showing art videos), etc.
+• This area has a lot of remarkable modern buildings: Richard Rogers’ inside-out Lloyd’s building, Broadgate Tower (a raft building above rail tracks), 120 Fenchurch street, The Gherkin, Broadgate Circle, etc.

-• And a lot of remarkable old buildings: St Dunstan in the East Church Garden (beautiful old church with no roof), the Victorian Bath House, Leadenhall Market, etc.
+• And a lot of remarkable old buildings: St Dunstan in the East Church Garden (beautiful old church with no roof), the Victorian Bath House, Leadenhall Market (Victorian indoor marketplace), etc.

-• The Barbican Estate - one of the largest examples of Brutalist style architecture.
-It represents an utopian ideal for inner-city living.
+• The Barbican Estate - one of the largest examples of Brutalist style architecture, representing an utopian ideal for inner-city living.
 Have fun exploring.
-For example, try to find St Giles Cripplegate.

 • St Paul’s cathedral.